 One of the most useful ways to understand religion is to treat it as a way humans achieve social coordination.
 Steven Pinker’s recent work on common knowledge offers a sharp insight about this.
-“Common knowledge” is not merely that many people know something; it is the further (and crucial) fact that everyone knows that everyone knows it, and everyone knows that everyone knows that everyone knows it—an infinite regression that human beings handle with surprising ease in daily life.
+Common knowledge is not merely that many people know something; it is the further fact that everyone knows that everyone knows it, and everyone knows that everyone knows that everyone knows it—in principle without end.
+This sounds like a philosopher’s game, but human beings handle it with surprising ease in daily life.

 This matters because people are extremely sensitive to the social risk of being the odd one out.
 If belonging is the reward and ostracism the punishment, the most dangerous condition is uncertainty: Do they believe this?
 Do they know I believe it?
 Do they know I’m wavering?
 Rituals collapse that uncertainty.
 They make allegiance visible.
 They create an emotionally saturated version of a contract—less like signing a document, more like standing under a spotlight and letting the group watch you sign with your whole body.

 This is why religions place such emphasis on public acts.
 Private prayer is meaningful to many, but communal prayer is socially decisive.
 Singing alone is esthetic; singing together is social glue.
-An individual moral intuition is fragile; a moral intuition recited in unison becomes harder to question, because questioning it is no longer a solitary cognitive act—it is a social offense.
+An individual moral intuition is fragile; a moral intuition recited in unison becomes harder to question, because questioning it is no longer just a solitary cognitive act—it becomes a social offense.
 And once a belief is entangled with common knowledge, its truthfulness often becomes secondary to its coordination-value.
 The belief may be fictional, but it is socially efficient.

 This is also why initiation rituals recur across wildly different human groups, religious and otherwise.
-The ordeal is a signalling device: “I paid a price to be here; therefore I must value being here; therefore I am one of you.”
+The ordeal is a signalling device: I paid a price to be here; therefore I must value being here; therefore I am one of you.
 The group sees the price, and the price creates common knowledge of commitment.

 Pinker makes an additional point that is deeply relevant to religious life: people do not always want knowledge to become common knowledge.
-They often go to great lengths to ensure that even if everyone privately knows something, no one is forced to publicly acknowledge it.
-Many communities function because people collude, tacitly, in not pressing certain questions to the point of explicitness.
-The moment a doubt is spoken plainly, it stops being a private flicker and becomes a social event.
-It demands response.
-It forces alignment.
-It threatens the shared story.
+They often go to great lengths to ensure that even if everyone privately knows something, no one is forced to acknowledge it publicly.
+Many communities function because people tacitly collude in not pressing certain questions to the point of explicitness.

 Religious spectacles—miracles, exorcisms, dramatic conversions, speaking in tongues, revival meetings—are not just theological events.
 They are high-powered signalling events.
-They take a private feeling (“I felt something”) and turn it into a public fact (“We all saw her fall, shake, cry, speak strangely, rise transformed”).
+They take a private feeling—“I felt something”—and turn it into a public fact: “We all saw her fall, shake, cry, speak strangely, rise transformed.”
 The group witnesses a performance that is emotionally contagious, and the witnessing itself becomes part of the evidence.

-The crucial move is not that an unusual event occurs, but that everyone sees everyone seeing it.
+The crucial move is not merely that an unusual event occurs, but that everyone sees everyone else seeing it.
 This is how common knowledge is made at high speed: a shared spectacle that forces a shared interpretation, or at least a shared posture.
 If you stand in the room and do not respond, you are not merely unconvinced—you are socially deviant.
 The power of the event is partly the power of mutual surveillance.

-This is also why sceptical outsiders often have a dual reaction to certain public charismatic performances: amusement at the apparent absurdity, mixed with unease at the real influence such spectacles can have when they become fused to political power.
+This is also why sceptical outsiders often have a dual reaction to certain public charismatic performances: amusement at the apparent absurdity, mixed with unease at the very real influence such spectacles can have when they become fused to political power.
 The performance may look ridiculous, but its social function is very serious: it converts theatrical intensity into tribal certainty.

 A frequent defence of religion is that it provides moral structure.
 That claim is not wholly wrong—at least at the level of group coordination.
 A community that repeats moral language weekly, that teaches children shared scripts for gratitude, restraint, charity, and self-scrutiny, will often produce decently socialized people.
 The group is continuously manufacturing common knowledge about what counts as admirable, shameful, or forbidden.

-But common knowledge cuts both ways.
+But this cuts both ways.
 It can coordinate kindness; it can also coordinate cruelty.
 When a group makes contempt for outsiders common knowledge—through sermons, jokes, or political messaging—the moral atmosphere shifts.
 People become emboldened.
 What was privately felt becomes publicly permitted.
 The difference between a prejudice that quietly lingers in someone’s mind and a prejudice that is openly shared is enormous: the second is actionable.
 It becomes policy.
 It becomes bullying.
 It becomes violence with a clean conscience.

 This is one reason religious authorities, across centuries, have been so preoccupied with public dissent.
 Private doubt is manageable; public doubt threatens contagion.

-The “New Atheist” era often tried to treat religion as if it were primarily a set of factual claims—claims that could be refuted, one by one, by geology, evolutionary biology, textual criticism, or cosmology.
+The “New Atheist” era often tried to treat religion as though it were primarily a set of factual claims—claims that could be refuted, one by one, by geology, evolutionary biology, textual criticism, or cosmology.
 Those refutations matter.
 But they often fail to persuade for the same reason a spreadsheet rarely defeats a love affair: the object is not merely an idea; it is a social world.

 If religion is partly a technology for manufacturing common knowledge—about belonging, virtue, status, and identity—then a purely evidential critique will bounce off the surface for many people.
 The deeper structure is social.
 To leave a religion is not only to change one’s beliefs; it is to risk becoming unintelligible to one’s own tribe.
 In the harshest cases, it is to risk exile.
 The mind treats that as a danger.